Turmarr/CSC-exercise/README.md

 ## Setup

+### Oauth app

+The homepage URL is http://localhost:8000/ and the callback URL is http://localhost:8000/git/auth.
+I never found out how to get the docker image to authenticate, as it always threw back an error.
+More on that below.

 ### Command line

 To setup the application on Windows run the setup_win.bat file.
 It will install all of the needed dependencies and create the .env file.
 After that add the Oauth application information to the .env file.
 The app was developed in Windows and it does not have a ready-made setup file for Linux.
 Below are the four libraries that are needed to run the app.